leanprover-community/quote4/README.md

 - `by exact quote _` does not produce an error
   (and you don't get to see the type of the underscore).

+- Integration with `MetaM`,
+  such as an `inferType` variant returning a quote.

 - Other bug fixes, documentation, and assorted polishing.